binance-exchange/binance-official-api-docs/rest-api.md

 server.

-**It recommended to use a small recvWindow of 5000 or less!
+**It is recommended to use a small recvWindow of 5000 or less!
 The max cannot go beyond 60,000!**

 ## SIGNED Endpoint Examples for POST /api/v3/order